Transborder and Global Human Dynamics - Doctor of Philosophy

 1

-The assumption for Year 1 and Year 2 of the road map is that students can transfer a max of 18-30 credits.
-It is not required that students transfer 30 credits (however they must have completed a master’s degree to be eligible for admission), and if they do not have between 18-30 relevant credits to transfer, the first two years will be used to complete the additional credits to reach the required total of 72.
-In this example, the student transfers 21-22 credits from the Master's.
-The eligibility of transfer credits are determined by their committee.
+The assumption for Year 1 and Year 2 of the road map is that students may transfer between 12 and 30 credits, depending on their fit with the goals and requirements of this program.
+It is not required that students transfer 30 credits (however, they must have completed a Masters degree to be eligible for admission), and if they do not have at least 12 relevant graduate credits to transfer, the first two years will be used to complete those credit to reach the required total of 66, taking account of the fact that they must take 54 credits in Years 3, 4 and 5.
+The eligibility of transfer credits will be determined by their committee.

 2

-Methods Courses: (students must take two different ones with colloquium.
+Methods Courses: (students must take two different ones.
 Refer to list under course requirements)

 3

-Analysis Courses: students must take two different ones with colloquium.
+Analysis Courses: students must take two different ones.
 Refer to list under course requirements.

 4